I had a wonderful epiphany this morning. Correction: I actually had two very important epiphanies! It’s been a banner morning!

 In Montana, one of my soul sisters transplanted from California introduced me to the owner of a rural cafe in Montana.
 That woman became a friend, mentor, and soul sister as well.
 I know we have work to do together at some point in the future.

 Then there are the four I know in Santa Fe, one of whom is originally from Pennsylvania.

 In Pennsylvania I know many wonderful women, and five I have particularly deep relationships with.

 Then there is the sister-friend whom I’ve known for close to fifty years.
 She lives in Ecuador now.
 No matter how long we’ve been apart, when we reunite, we pick up right where we left off.
-Another sister is originally from Venezuela.
-We seldom see each other, but there is kinship and love.

 It lights me up to think of all these beautiful women of Spirit!
 I feel confident that we knew one another before we were born.
 We are part of the same soul family and we help each other on our paths of evolution.